MrGallo/pbd-python/docs/_sources/exercises/searching-objects.md.txt

 Create a function that will take a list of ``Student`` objects and a student id to search for.
 The function will return a single
 ``Student`` object if there is a student with that id, or ``None`` if it doesn't exist in the list.

+Please be sure to:

-Annotate this function and provide a doc-string.
+- Annotate this function and provide a doc-string.
+- Create a proper constructor (init method) for this class.

 In a ``main`` function, write code that proves the function works both for found and not found student ids.